Overview

 A representative from Breeze Adventure will welcome you to our hotel.
 We will prepare you with information and gear for your trek.

-• Breakfast
+• Meals: Breakfast

 Early in the morning, we catch a flight to Lukla from the Kathmandu/ Ramechap Manthali domestic airport.
 The views from the plane build our anticipation and excitement for the trek.
 After landing, we are welcomed by our crew and the cool Himalayan breeze.
 We pass beautiful Sherpa villages, their agricultural fields, and many mani stones and prayer wheels.
-We see a spectacular view of Kusum Kanguruas we reach Phakding.
+We see a spectacular view of Kusum Kanguruas when we reach Phakding.
 Overnight in a guest house

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

-After breakfast, we begin to head to Namche Bazaar.
+After breakfast, we began to head to Namche Bazaar.
 We cross several suspension bridges, enjoying views of Thamserku.
-Following the Dudh Koshi River bank, we pass other small Sherpa villages, reaching TokTok, Monjo, and officially entering Sagarmatha National Park.
+Following the Dudh Koshi River bank, we pass other small Sherpa villages, reaching TokTok, and Monjo, and officially entering Sagarmatha National Park.
 We stop at Jorsalle village for lunch and continue along the riverbank through pine forests.
 We cross the highest suspension bridge in the Everest region and trek upwards.
 We catch our first glimpse of Mt.
 Everest from the top danda and continue to Namche Bazaar.

 Overnight in a guest house.

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

 Wake up with a pleasant view of Mt.
 Kongde Ri as we have our breakfast.
 Today is our acclimatization day.
 In higher altitudes, there is less oxygen in the air.
 We must take time to let our bodies adjust to the difference.
 To help acclimatize, we take a short day hike up to Sagarmatha viewpoint, from here we can see a perfect view of Mt.
 Everest, Lhotse, Nuptse, Ama Dablam, and many more pristine peaks.
 We explore Sagarmatha National Park Museum, Namche Monastery, and Everest Museum.
 Afterward, we explore Namche Bazaar.
 Namche is a major trade center in the Khumbu region and is densely populated by the Sherpa people.
 The city is bustling with trekkers who have finished or are preparing for the Everest Base Camp Trek.
 Bakeries, cafes, equipment stores, jewelry shops, and restaurants line the streets of Namche Bazaar.

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

-• 3880m, 13000 ft ( Hotel Everest View)
+• Transport: 3880m, 13000 ft

 After breakfast in Namche Bazaar, we head to Tengboche.
 We warm up quickly on our steep ascent towards Tengboche.
-After about 25 min., we pass the museum once again and take in the views.
+After about 25 minutes, we pass the museum once again and take in the views.
 We hike on the gentle flat trail to Kyanjuma, which is being built by Pasang Sherpa, and stop for lunch at Phungi Thanga.
 Now we reach a junction, and continuing on the EBC path, we hike up the steep trail.
 The rhododendron and pine forests, distract us during the strenuous hike.
 After a couple of hours, we arrive at Tengboche, which gives us awe-inspiring Himalayan mountain views.
-At the Tengboche monastery, there is a daily ritual at 6 am and 3 pm, which we can observe.
+At the Tengboche monastery, there is a daily ritual at 6 a.m. and 3 p.m., which we can observe.
 The sunset over Mt.
 Everest from this little village is something you will never forget.
 Overnight at guest house.

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

-We wake up at 6 am with an amazing sunrise view of Mt.
+We wake up at 6 a.m. with an amazing sunrise view of Mt.
 Everest and enjoy the sunrise on top of every mountain.
 Then we head to Tengboche monastery to celebrate the regular morning monastery puja ceremony.
 The morning puja ceremony goes for 1 hour with playing the of Buddhist musical instruments by the monk and prayer to the Buddha.
 After enjoying the peaceful puja ceremony we have and have breakfast.
 Then we walk down to the Phungi Thenga for 1 hour and we climb up to Khumjung for about 3 hours.

-Khumjung Village is a beautiful village situated at the elevation of 3,790 meters above sea level near Khumbila peak and located in the Khumbu sub-region inside Sagarmatha National Park.
+Khumjung Village is a beautiful village situated at the elevation of 3,790 meters above sea level near Khumbila Peak and located in the Khumbu sub-region inside Sagarmatha National Park.
 There is a very old monastery called Khumjung Monastery (Gompa) that displays the purest form of the scalp that comes from a Yeti.
 We explore the beautiful Khumjung village.

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

 After breakfast, we make our way to Phakding, first passing Namche Bazaar.
 You can stop for some time and buy any last-minute souvenirs if you’d like.
 About 2.5 hours after leaving Namche Bazaar, we soon reach Monjo village and take another break, this time for lunch.
 Phakding is only about 1.5 hours of walking downhill from here.

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

 After breakfast, we prepare for our final day of the trek.
 The hike takes about four hours, but sometimes a little longer with extra breaks.
 We enjoy our last moments with the amazing Everest region scenery and celebrate a successful journey in the evening.
 Overnight at guest house.

-• Lukla
+• Accommodation: The Nest at Lukla

-• Breakfast, Lunch and Dinner
+• Meals: Breakfast, Lunch and Dinner

 Have breakfast and then walk to Tenzing-Hillary airport and fly back to Kathmandu in the morning.
 Have a good rest.
 Or We fly to Ramechap Manthali and drive to Kathmandu for 4 hours and have a good rest at the hotel.

-• Breakfast
+• Meals: Breakfast

 Transfer to Tribhuvan Airport.
 Thank you for choosing Breeze Adventure as your trekking guide!
 We look forward to your next adventure with us.

-• Breakfast
+• Meals: Breakfast

 Cost Details